ziffitykishore/agilex/README.md

 run `docker-compose -f docker-compose-traefik.yml up`

+run `docker-compose exec app bash`

+At this point you'll be within the docker container

+run `ansible-playbook provision.yml -t build`

 ## Development

 Magento 2 OOB themes are built with LESS.
 Due to various reasons we have decided to go with a Sass port of the Magento blank theme called [Magento2-Theme-BryantPark](https://github.com/sdinteractive/SomethingDigital-Magento2-Theme-BryantPark).
 It can be found in `vendor/somethingdigital/magento2-theme-bryantpark` and is a fork of the [Snowdog theme blank sass](https://github.com/SnowdogApps/magento2-theme-blank-sass).